Follow Us

-FDA ruled against by a federal court over anti-ivermectin messaging
+FDA ruled against by federal appeals court over anti-ivermectin messaging

 "FDA can inform, but it has identified no authority allowing it to recommend consumers 'stop' taking medicine," the ruling reads.

-"FDA can inform, but it has identified no authority allowing it to recommend consumers 'stop' taking medicine," U.S. Circuit Judge Don Willett wrote in the ruling, according to The Epoch Times.
+"FDA can inform, but it has identified no authority allowing it to recommend consumers 'stop' taking medicine," according to the 5th U.S. Circuit Court of Appeals ruling written by Judge Don Willett, according to The Epoch Times.

 “FDA is not a physician.
 It has authority to inform, announce, and apprise—but not to endorse, denounce, or advise,” the ruling reads.